Transformation Transfer Initiative

 In FY 2017-2018, CMHS awarded TTI grants, all in the amount of $220,000, to the following six states:

-- Georgia – Will target specific groups of providers that we have not trained to date as well as expand the capacity of staff certified in CT-R.
+- Georgia – They targeted specific groups of providers that we had not yet trained as well as expanded the capacity of staff certified in CT-R. Find Georgia Summary Here.

-- Massachusetts – Will partner with The Bridge of Central MA, Inc. to develop in-state capacity for the CT-R trainers to expand delivery of this evidence-based practice within the community-based service delivery system for people with severe mental illness.
+- Massachusetts – They partnerned with The Bridge of Central MA, Inc. to develop in-state capacity for the CT-R trainers to expand delivery of this evidence-based practice within the community-based service delivery system for people with severe mental illness.
+Find Massachusetts Summary Here.

-- Montana – Will enhance the skill set of MSH and community staff at various levels of training and experience, improve outcomes of individuals with serious mental illness, while additionally promoting and improving continuity of care.
+- Montana – They enhanced the skill set of MSH and community staff at various levels of training and experience, improved outcomes of individuals with serious mental illness, while additionally promoted and improved continuity of care.
+Find Montana Summary Here.

-- New Jersey – Will focus on health integration and culminate into the hosting of a CT-R consumer outcome Summit as well as the development of a Behavioral Health Home Toolkit featuring the integration of CT-R in integrated settings, as well as peer-delivered CT-R within clinical teams.
+- New Jersey – They focused on health integration and culminated into the hosting of a CT-R consumer outcome Summit as well as the development of a Behavioral Health Home Toolkit featuring the integration of CT-R in integrated settings, as well as peer-delivered CT-R within clinical teams.
+Find New Jersey Summary Here.

-- New York – Will expand the use and availability of CT-R provided to individuals with serious mental illness to assist their transition from inpatient hospitalization and improve their community tenure.
+- New York – They expanded the use and availability of CT-R provided to individuals with serious mental illness to assist their transition from inpatient hospitalization and improve their community tenure.
+Find New York Summary Here.

-- Vermont – Will strengthen the promotion of recovery by implementing and sustaining Recovery-Oriented Cognitive Therapy (CT-R) strategies for adults with serious mental illness (SMI) enrolled in Community Mental Health Centers (CMHC) initially in four regions of the state and eventually statewide.
+- Vermont – They strengthened the promotion of recovery by implementing and sustaining Recovery-Oriented Cognitive Therapy (CT-R) strategies for adults with serious mental illness (SMI) enrolled in Community Mental Health Centers (CMHC) initially in four regions of the state and eventually statewide.
+Find Vermont Summary Here.

 In FY 2016-2017, CMHS awarded TTI grants, all in the amount of $221,000, to the following six states:

-- District of Columbia – Identifying Individuals with co-occurring disorders and histories of trauma
+- District of Columbia – Identified Individuals with co-occurring disorders and histories of trauma.
+Find District of Columbia Summary Here.

-- Kentucky – Improving the System of Care to Serve Children and Youth with Co-Occurring Disorders
+- Kentucky – Improved the System of Care to Serve Children and Youth with Co-Occurring Disorders.
+Find Kentucky Summary Here.

-- Louisiana – Cross-System Training and Education for Behavioral Health Clinicians, Administrators and Direct-Support Professionals
+- Louisiana – Used Cross-System Training and Education for Behavioral Health Clinicians, Administrators and Direct-Support Professionals.
+Find Louisiana Summary Here.

-- Missouri – Expanding Use of the department’s co-occurring protocol
+- Missouri – Expanded Use of the department’s co-occurring protocol.
+Find Missouri Summary Here.

-- New Jersey – Providing Family/Caregiver education and support to those who are providing care to loved ones with dual diagnosis of a developmental disability and mental illness
+- New Jersey – Provided Family/Caregiver education and support to those who are providing care to loved ones with dual diagnosis of a developmental disability and mental illness.
+Find New Jersey Summary Here.

-- Utah – Strengthening Family Supports statewide and Initiating Family Peer Support in 2 Urban Areas and in a rural area
+- Utah – Strengthened Family Supports statewide and Initiated Family Peer Support in 2 Urban Areas and in a rural area.
+Find Utah Summary Here.

 In FY 2015-2016, CMHS awarded TTI grants, all in the amount of $221,000, to the following two states: